omc/websolr-guides/heroku-add-on.md

 The Websolr add-on for [Heroku](http://heroku.com) allows you to use our managed search service with your Heroku app.

+This documentation can also be found at the [Heroku DevCenter](http://devcenter.heroku.com/articles/websolr).

 ## Install the Add-on

 ```bash